-- Working for 20 more than 20 hours per week is not permitted and if you do violate this limit, you will have to pay for unemployment, nursing care and health insurance.
+- Working for 20 more than 20 hours per week is not permitted and if you do violate this limit, you will have to pay for unemployment, nursing care, and health insurance.

 - You must, at all times, comply with the governing laws.
 Failure to do so will result in expulsion not only from the university but the country as well.

 - Teaching jobs at colleges and universities - If you are a research scholar, it will be very easy to land a job that will pay you decently.
-You can work in numerous capacities like preparing research literature, delivering lectures or even working as librarian.
+You can work in numerous capacities like preparing research literature, delivering lectures, or even working as a librarian.
 These are some of the best jobs that can be pursued in colleges and universities and are advertised well in advance.